 About Carol Cymbala

-Today The Brooklyn Tabernacle Choir comprises 270 voices representing people from all walks of life.
+Today, The Brooklyn Tabernacle Choir comprises 270 voices representing people from all walks of life.
 Carol has written hundreds of songs, 80+ of them recorded throughout her 28-album recording history.
 Her songs have been translated into many languages, carrying the choir’s sound and the gospel message to people all over the world.
-The choir’s work under Carol’s direction has won five Dove Awards and six Grammy Awards.
-The Brooklyn Tabernacle Choir has been featured at concerts at Radio City Music Hall, Madison Square Garden, and Carnegie Hall.
+The Brooklyn Tabernacle Choir’s work, under Carol’s direction, has won five Dove Awards and six Grammy Awards.
+The choir has been featured in concert at Radio City Music Hall, Madison Square Garden, and Carnegie Hall.
 The choir also had the honor of singing at the Billy Graham Crusades in Central Park and in Flushing Meadows Park, in New York City.
 (The latter, held in June 2005, was Billy Graham’s last crusade in New York City.)

-Pastor Cymbala and Carol have been blessed with three grown children and six grandchildren, including the most recent addition, little Levi, who was adopted from Ethiopia.
+Pastor Cymbala and Carol have been blessed with three grown children and eight grandchildren, one of which was adopted from Ethiopia, as well as two great grandchildren.